-In summary, after Kellam, which expressly approved and reaffirmed the holdings of Wellman and Estate of Tawney, and in light of the Legislature's amendment to West Virginia Code section 22-6-8(e), which amendment adopted the holdings of Wellman and Estate of Tawney and thus effectively overruled Leggett, the law is settled that at least with respect to proceeds royalty provisions and flat-rate royalty provisions, in the absence of express, unambiguous language to the contrary, oil and gas producers
+In summary, after Kellam, which expressly approved and reaffirmed the holdings of Wellman and Estate of Tawney, and in light of the Legislature's amendment compel deviation from the basic policy of the doctrine of stare decisis, which is to promote certainty, stability, and uniformity in the law.").

-(lessees) cannot deduct from mineral owners' (lessors') royalties any portion of their costs incurred between the wellhead and the point of sale.
+to West Virginia Code section 22-6-8(e), which amendment adopted the holdings of Wellman and Estate of Tawney and thus effectively overruled Leggett, the law is settled that at least with respect to proceeds royalty provisions and flat-rate royalty provisions, in the absence of express, unambiguous language to the contrary, oil and gas producers (lessees) cannot deduct from mineral owners' (lessors') royalties any portion of their costs incurred between the wellhead and the point of sale.